vbotka/ansible-config-light/docs/source/guide-variables-files.rst

+.. _ug_variables_files:

 Files
 -----

 .. contents::
    :local:

 Synopsis
 ^^^^^^^^

 The variable *cl_files* is a dictionary of the files that shall be created or modified by this role.
 It's optional which Ansible module will be used to create or modify a file.
 More options can be applied at the same file.
 For example, it is possible to create a file by the Ansible module *template* and modify it with the module *lineinfile* later.
-Several options are available:
+Several options, listed in the default order, are available

 #. copy: If the attribute *copyfile* is defined in the dictionary
 #. template: If the attribute *template* is defined in the dictionary
 #. create blockinfile markers: If the attribute *markers* is defined in the dictionary
 #. patch: If the attribute *patch* is defined in the dictionary
 #. lineinfile: If the attribute *dict* or *lines* is defined in the dictionary
 #. blockinfile: If the attribute *blocks* is defined in the dictionary
 #. ini_file: If the attribute *ini* is defined in the dictionary

-Multiple options, when defined in the dictionary, will be applied in this order.
+Order of the options
+^^^^^^^^^^^^^^^^^^^^

+The variable ``cl_files_order`` controls the order of the execution.
+Multiple options, when present in the dictionary of a file definition, will be applied in this order.
+In addition to the options, listed above, there are ``create-backup`` and ``delete-backup`` tasks to backup files that was changed if enabled by ``cl_backup`` (default: false).
+By default, the backup files are created after *copy, template, and markers*.
+Fit the order of the execution to your needs.

 See Also
 ^^^^^^^^